Visas for Canada, The Ultimate Guide

 For up-to-date visa information and hassle-free applications go to IVisa

 How to find a job in Canada

 It’s not easy to find work in Canada.
-My tips will help you along.
+Hopefully, my tips will help you along.
+Read more:

 There are also people like me.
-They arrive in Canada as a tourist, fall in love with the country and the lifestyle and want to immigrate Canada.
+They arrive in Canada as a tourist, fall in love with the country and the lifestyle, and want to immigrate to Canada.
 That’s what I did for the second time around in 1999.)